DimathJayasinghe/GRADLINK/dev/ADMIN_SETUP.md

 ### Styling

-Admin styles are located in `public/css/admin/admin.css`.
+Admin styles are now organized under `public/css/admin/` with the shared/common styles in `public/css/admin/common.css`.
 The design follows a modern, professional aesthetic with:

 - Dark sidebar with gradient background
 - Clean, card-based layout